tox-dev/tox/docs/how-to/usage.rst

     If you need a glob-based approach instead (e.g. matching files produced outside of tox), use the ``{glob:PATTERN}`` substitution — see :ref:`substitution-reference`.

+.. _migrate-ini-to-toml:

 **********************************
  Migrate from tox.ini to tox.toml
 **********************************

-TOML is the recommended configuration format for new projects.
+The INI format is deprecated -- migrate existing projects to TOML.
 Here is how common INI patterns translate to TOML:

 **Basic structure**: